-John C. Haltiwanger, Distinguished University Professor of Economics at the University of Maryland, and Maurine Haver, President and founder of Haver Analytics Inc., have been selected to receive the 2013 Julius Shiskin Memorial Award for Economic Statistics.
-The award recognizes unusually original and important contributions in the development of economic statistics or in the use of statistics in interpreting the economy.
-Both Professor Haltiwanger and Ms. Haver are recognized for initiatives to educate users and producers of key federal economic statistics.
+John M. Abowd, Edmund Ezra Day Professor at Cornell University and currently Associate Director for Research and Methodology and Chief Scientist at the Census Bureau, has been selected to receive the 2016 Julius Shiskin Memorial Award for Economic Statistics.
+The award recognizes original and unusually important contributions in the development of economic statistics or in the use of statistics in interpreting the economy.

 For more details, access the press release (PDF) on this website.